TaimoorIkram/ferrum/docs/FUNCTIONS_API.md

 To create a new aggregator function, follow these steps:

-1. Create a new file inside the `aggregators/` folder called `<aggregator>.rs` where the placeholder is the name of the scalar.
+1. Create a new file inside the `aggregators/` folder called `<aggregator>.rs` where the placeholder is the name of the aggregator.
-2. Add code to the file, based on the already added aggregator files and register the aggregator inside the `scalars/mod.rs`.
+2. Add code to the file, based on the already added aggregator files and register the aggregator inside the `aggregators/mod.rs`.

-> *Do not forget to set the `AGGR_NAME` as it is a crucial part to registering your scalar inside the resolver function.*
+> *Do not forget to set the `AGGR_NAME` as it is a crucial part to registering your aggregator inside the resolver function.*

 ---
 `A tiny little database engine project.` \